Currency Strength Index for Larger 1920 x 1080 Monitors

 FLOW+™ A new currency strength meter for the new Metatrader Builds 600+ named FLOW+ has to be recoded from the beginning.
 Coding the 3NITRO+, 4NITRO+, and then 5NITRO+ Upgrades was the priority once this new MT4 600+ had began to roll out in February 2014.
 I have been using one of our older graph-output CSMs on its own dedicated spare 18.5″ monitor utilizing the MT4 compatibility engine (I assume), so F+ is still not really a priority.
 Other than Weekly Mean Reversion opportunities which can easily be gathered from the CSM on this page, I personally utilize CSMs as more of a 28 chart aggregation tool.
 I need to get a general idea of the entire FX market in one spot with just a glance, so the older FlowMeter suffices.
 I know what is in the code, so I know the output is perfect.
 Perfect enough.
 But a new CSM will get done eventually.
 Just not right now.

 Multiple display configurations and output types is the goal.
 Ease of use and RAM CPU friendly is a must.
 Constant position changing Dynamic Rankings to instantly identify strongest vs. weakest is a necessity.

-Therefore, we are thinking a family of FLOW+ CSMs is in order to allow for simultaneous meter, graph, and ranking outputs.
-The series base indicator, to serve as the Father, will be a simple multiple time frame meter marketed initially as an addon to the bottom or top of The New 5NITRO+ Meter … sort of like pictured to the left and to the right of the working beta with the older NITRO+ Original
+Will probably be a simple multiple time frame meter marketed initially as an add-on to the bottom or top of New 7NITRO+ or 8NITRO+ Meters … sort of like pictured to the left and to the right of the working alpha with the older NITRO+ Original